 One place to get discovered, run your events, collect payments, and give your community a home worth sharing.
 Built specifically for hosts who gather people in real life.

-My intention is simple: help hosts build healthier economics around their work, so this kind of leadership can be sustainable instead of something you do despite the circumstances.
+My goal is simple: help hosts build healthier economics around their work, so this kind of leadership can be sustainable — instead of something you do despite the circumstances.

 If you're building something worth showing up for, I'd love to see it on Coliven.